Summers-Newton wins second gold

 |Coverage: Follow on Radio 5 Live and on the BBC Sport website

-Britain's Maisie Summers-Newton won her second gold of the Tokyo Paralympics with victory in the SB6 100m breaststroke.
+Maisie Summers-Newton won her second gold of the Tokyo Paralympics with victory in the SB6 100m breaststroke.

-The 19-year-old had won gold in Thursday's SM6 200m individual medley, thanks to a strong breaststroke leg.
+The 19-year-old Briton had won gold in Thursday's SM6 200m individual medley, thanks to a strong breaststroke leg.

-She showed her class again, beating China's world record holder Liu Daomin in a new Paralympic record.
+She showed her class again, beating China's world record holder Liu Daomin in a new Paralympic record of one minute 32.34 seconds.

 "I just wanted to give it my all and try to get that gold," Summers-Newton told Channel 4.